mfthomps/RESimGhidraPlugins/README.md

 when the mouse hovers over operands.
 Ghidra now includes a native hover function for displaying register values.

 ## Development
-If you are developing the plugin with Eclipse, you can test the plugin within the Ghidra repo environment by creating a link from the repo's Ghidra/Extensions to the RESimGhidraPlugins repo.
-This lets you test using class files instead of the jar's, and does not require reinstalling the plugin and restarting Ghidra.
+To develop the plugin in Eclipse, you will need the GhidraDev Eclipse plugin.
+See the Ghidra repo's README.
+Once that is installed in Eclipse, use GhidraDev / New / Ghidra Module Project to create a new project.
+Uncheck all of the Ghidra module templates.
+After the project is created, right click on src/main/java and import the RESimGhidraPlugin source from src/main/java/resim.
+Use Import / General File System.
+Be sure to click the "Advanced" button and direct Eclipse to use links rather than copying files from the repo.